rlhatcher/career-sliders/content/about/info/managers.md

 ## To set expectations for an individual

-Career sliders can be used to frame conversations around minimum behaviour expectations for a particular role or level.
+Career Sliders can be used to frame conversations around minimum behaviour expectations for a particular role or level.
 This may be helpful for newcomers joining your team, or for an individual who wants to switch to a different role or get promoted.

 ## To set expectations across an organisation